Introduction

 If the client has no capital, please do not say something like “cannot prove a nil”.
 Most applicants will have at least one bank account, especially if they own or rent their home, have any regular outgoings which are paid by standing order or direct debit or receive a salary or state benefits.

 The balance(s) held in these accounts should be recorded in the application as capital savings.
-Where the account is a current account or the only account held by the applicant, the balance held in the account once all monthly standing orders and direct debits have deducted should be recorded.
+Where the account is a current account or the only account held by the applicant, any excess balance held in the account once all monthly standing orders and direct debits have deducted should be recorded.
 You can then select “Bank Statement” from the capital verification options as evidence seen.

 If your client has no bank account